mruettgers/SMLReader/README.md

 # SMLReader

-An ESP8266 based smart meter (D0 / SML) to MQTT gateway
+An ESP8266 based smart meter (SML) to MQTT gateway

 ## About